 With the help of our successful legal team, asylum seekers can quickly and correctly file for asylum.
 Our firm can also assist applicants with employment authorization issues, filing for permanent residence and helping family members come to the United States.

-Asylum Application Notice
+Asylum Application Process

 The US government does not have to give per se notice of the right to apply for asylum.
 Generally, there is no due process violation in failing to inform the respondent of asylum, withholding and CAT if there is no reason to believe eligible for relief.